We have office locations in Arvada, Broomfield, Colorado Springs, Ft. Collins, Lakewood and Denver

-That’s the best possible way to make certain that valuable items, like expensive jewelry, firearms, antiques and art aren’t disappearing.
-A senior may suddenly start giving away gifts without much thought to who they’ve been promised to.
+That’s the best possible way to make certain that valuable items, like expensive jewelry, firearms, antiques, and art, aren’t disappearing.
+A senior may suddenly start giving away gifts without much thought of whom they’ve been promised.
 Someone may simply walk off with them if the senior is suffering from any form of dementia.

 Inheritance theft doesn’t have to happen, but it requires getting involved and staying involved in order to make certain that your relative isn’t being manipulated by someone’s greed.